-Project procurement management is vital for a successful completion.
+Project procurement management is vital for the successful completion of a project.
 It has four steps which are planning, conducting, controlling and closing.
 Each step has inputs and outputs.
-This article discusses the project procurement management and the importance of it for a successful project management.
+This article discusses the importance of project procurement management in project management and talks about procurement plan .

-Procurement is an indispensable process for a project’s life cycle.
-In order to build up a project various types of resources, materials and services are required.
+Procurement is an indispensable process for a project life cycle.
+In order to build up a project, various types of resources, materials and services are required.
 In the absence of resources, none of the projects can be achieved.
-Procurement is more than an ordinary process, it is the profession of tendering, finding, purchasing and acquiring materials, goods and services from a supplier or an outer source.
-Project procurement management is a practice of collaboration with the outer sources and evaluating the bids to obtain the best fit materials and services for the project.
+Procurement is more than an ordinary process, it is the profession of tendering, finding, purchasing and acquiring materials, goods, and services from a supplier or an outer source.
+Project procurement management is a practice of collaboration with the outer sources and evaluating the bids to obtain the best-fit materials and services for the project.

-Most of the projects are actualised with limited budget and time period.
-Limited budget means limited unit prices for materials, sub contractors and services.
+Most of the projects are actualized with a limited budget and time period.
+A limited budget means limited unit prices for materials, subcontractors and services.
 Obtaining resources by focusing on the quality, contract requirements and unit prices is vital for staying inside the baseline budget.
-Therefore , project procurement management is important for a successful project completion.
+Therefore, project procurement management is important for successful project completion.

 Project Procurement Management Concept

 The PMBOK Guide defines the Procurement Management as the processes necessary to purchase or acquire the products, services, or results needed from outside the project team.

 Simply put, procurement is a process of selecting vendors, ordering goods and supplies, establishing payment terms, developing and administering the related contracts.
 Project procurement management relies on outsourcing.
 Outsourcing is a way of optimizing resources within a project.
 For example, you need additional one thousand workers for two weeks to complete the project on time.
 This is a sudden increase so that rather than hiring and training them, you can find a subcontractor to bring the manpower for two weeks.

 Often, this process consists of four specific phases: planning, conducting, controlling, closing.